wufuhuai/msrp_forwindows/README.md

 NOTES
 =====
 ---------------------------------------------------------
-The code is come from http://confiance.sourceforge.net/ which started to support the Linux system.
-It can support the windows now.
+The code is come from http://confiance.sourceforge.net/ which only supports the Linux system.
+Now, It can supports the windows.
 ------------------------------------------------------------